shivannis/xandr-docs-public/xandr-docs/articles/data-science-toolkit/logistic-regression-models.md

 description: Logistic regression predicts binary responses from multiple signals.
 Data scientists can use it for more accurate predictions and tailored algorithms.
 ---

-# Data Science Toolkit - Logistic regressi    on models
+# Data Science Toolkit - Logistic regression models

 To support our client's ability to predict user response to their digital advertising Xandr provides custom models based on decision trees.
 We developed an easy-to-use programming language called [Bonsai](./the-bonsai-language.md) that enables users to create decision trees to dynamically populate line item parameters.